-There is no question that INFJs (Introverted, Intuitive, Feeling and Judging) and INTJs (Introverted, Intuitive, Thinking and Judging) have similarities.
-Both have an active intellectual life and are each internally focused, often getting lost within their own heads.
+There is no question that INFJs (Introverted, Intuitive, Feeling, and Judging) and INTJs (Introverted, Intuitive, Thinking, and Judging) have similarities.
+Both have an active intellectual life and are each internally focused, often getting lost within their heads.
 As a result, they both prefer to work independently.
 Still, INFJs and INTJs do have significant differences.

-INFJs and INTJs may actually be more different than they are alike.
-In the simplest terms, INFJs are all about empathy and emotion while INTJs are defined by logic and practicality.
-INFJs are consumed by the needs of other people; INTJs, on the other hand, are independent and not particularly concerned about what other people think.
-INFJs are supportive listeners while INTJs tend to be more reserved and distant.
+INFJs and INTJs may be more different than they are alike.
+In the simplest terms, INFJs are all about empathy and emotion, while INTJs are defined by logic and practicality.
+INFJs are consumed by other people’s needs; INTJs, on the other hand, are independent and not concerned about what other people think.
+INFJs are supportive listeners, while INTJs tend to be more reserved and distant.

 INTJs are hard-working perfectionists, usually preferring to work independently rather than as part of a team.
-They have an active intellectual life and will use logic to construct and consider big picture theories and abstract concepts, in which smaller details are not as interesting to them.
-To an INTJ, emotions are a mystery, so they may unintentionally come off as cold and unfeeling.
-Ideal professions would be an executive, a logistician, an actuary or a project manager.
-Famous INTJs include Steven Hawking, Emily Brontë, Lewis Carroll and Michelle Obama.
+They have an active intellectual life and will use logic to construct and consider prominent picture theories and abstract concepts in which more minor details are less attractive.
+Emotions are a mystery to an INTJ, so they may unintentionally come off as cold and unfeeling.
+Ideal professions would be an executive, a logistician, an actuary, or a project manager.
+Famous INTJs include Steven Hawking, Emily Brontë, Lewis Carroll, and Michelle Obama.